roobert/palette.nvim/README.md

 ## Caching

-To disable caching or set a custom cache path:
+To adjust caching or set a custom cache path:

 ```lua
 {